Best Tips for Potty Training

 The truth is there is no one-trick-fits-all solution when it comes to teaching your child a new thing.
 Every child is different so there would be different ways to train your little one.
 You will come to know which method worked best for you eventually.
-There are a few things that all children love like stories, rhymes, laughing, etc. through these tactics you can break the barrier between your child and the fear of the toilet. here are our Top 12 Best Tips for Potty Training.
+There are a few things that all children love like stories, rhymes, laughing, etc. through these tactics you can break the barrier between your child and the fear of the toilet. here are our Tips.

 1. Let The Kid Take The Lead in potty training: